Part Two of the challenges of employment for the Deaf series. Read Part One here.

 With every job application I have submitted, the furthest I’ve got was them calling me to schedule an interview and this is when they find out about my deafness.
 I would normally not receive another call back from them.
 It became a common occurrence so I stopped telling them beforehand that I was deaf.
 I wanted to show them that I have the ability to do the job!
 I started showing up to interviews with paper-and-pen in hand and ready.
 I received a variety of reactions; most would be surprised.
 Some were willing to go along with the communication method I showed them.

-Some were not willing to accommodate which is what happened at the probation officer job interview.
+Some were not willing to accommodate which is what happened at the probation job interview.
 I showed up, dressed professionally, proud of my strong criminal justice background and excited to ace this interview.
 I left the interview wishing that I wasn’t born deaf and felt very down for the rest of the day.
 The interviewer was a woman, who acted unhappy about the communication barriers.
 She had a list of questions she wanted to verbally ask me, but I had to write down every response.
 Throughout the interview, I also struggled with understanding her so I asked her to write it down and she refused to.
 At the end of the interview, she explained the high fast paced environment in the courts.
 I was very familiar with it from my previous experiences.
 I spent a good half hour selling myself with that amazing background and the ability I had for the job only to have her belittle me.
 She was clear about how it wouldn’t work with my deafness.
 It was a straight rejection right there at the interview.
 She only saw my deafness, not my abilities.
 It was impossible to change her mind because she never gave me a chance.

 Unfortunately it was a common result of the many interviews I went to where the people rejected me right there.
 It was difficult for me to keep applying when I kept running into these roadblocks.
 Eventually, I started applying to jobs with less demanding qualifications.
 I applied to stores, restaurants, hotels, etc.